canvaspixels/courgette/README.md

     1. Copy the sample file structure.
 Type: `cp -R node_modules/cucumber-protractor/uiTests uiTests` into your terminal
     2. Copy the sample config.
 Put `cp node_modules/cucumber-protractor/sample-conf.js conf.js` into your terminal
     3. If you're using source control such as git, add `uiTestResult` (or whatever you set in your conf.js) to your .gitignore file
-3. Run the sample, type `cuketractor` or `uitests` or `brmbrm` in your terminal in the root of your project.
+3. Run the sample, type `./node_modules/.bin/cuketractor` in your terminal in the root of your project.
 The sample is in the `uiTests` folder you just copied.
 Edit / rename these and get going!

 ![POM Cuke Tractor](https://raw.githubusercontent.com/canvaspixels/cucumber-protractor/master/pomCukeTractor.png)